j-quelly/gscp/readme.md

 	- [x] improved validation messages [11/14/2016]
 - [x] add transformers for each new method [11/13/2016]
 - [x] finish tests [11/16/2016]
-- [ ] Make responses more consistent & follow standard practice.  read more on this...
-- [ ] will the role/permisison models need to be updated? - read more about models
+- [ ] will the role & permisison models need to be updated? - read more about models

 ### Authors